-• SCANNER (Surface Condition Assessment of the National Network of Roads)

-SCANNER surveys are a mandatory requirement for reporting of Data Topic 130-01 (formerly NI 168/ BVPI 223), "Condition of principal roads" and Data Topic 130-02 (formerly NI 169/BVPI 224a) "Condition of non-principal classified roads".
+• SCANNER (Surface Condition Assessment of the National Network of Roads) SCANNER surveys are a mandatory requirement for reporting of UKRLG Data Topic 130-01 (formerly national indicator (N)I 168/ best value performance indicator (BVPI) 223), "Condition of principal roads" and UKRLG Data Topic 130-02 (formerly NI 169/BVPI 224a) "Condition of non-principal classified roads".
 These surveys are undertaken by a specialist vehicle at traffic speed.
 The survey collects data on transverse and longitudinal profiles, texture and cracking of the carriageway.
 The information is both reliable and repeatable giving a consistent survey.

-• Course Visual Inspections (CVI)
+Course Visual Inspections (CVI)

 CVI surveys are a fast and efficient way of covering large areas of the network.
-CVI surveys are carried out from a slow moving vehicle.
+CVI surveys are carried out from a slow-moving vehicle.
 They record lengths which have consistent defects rather than a detailed measurement of individual defects.

-• Detailed Visual Inspections (DVI)
+Detailed Visual Inspections (DVI)